-The interest in world geography appeared on the surface to be directed towards obtaining knowledge of the unknown Western world, and indeed of the entire globe.
+This interest in world geography appeared on the surface to be directed towards obtaining knowledge of the unknown Western world, and indeed of the entire globe.
 But when we consider the urgent needs of the times, it can be seen as a movement to strengthen China's own knowledge and ability.
-In other words, a segment of Chinese officials and intellectuals of the period, after a war with a barbarian state of Western Europe, urgently sought to understand the enemy and discover what kind of place Europe was.
+In other words, a segment of Chinese officials and literati of the period, after a war with a barbarian state of Western Europe, urgently sought to understand the enemy and discover what kind of place Europe was.
 It was necessary to seek correct answers.
 Under this pressure, there was a surge of interest in world geography.

-After 1840 Chinese intellectuals gradually began to pay more attention to the subject of world geography, and by the 1860s more than twenty books had been written on the subject.
+After 1840, the Chinese literati began gradually to pay more attention to the subject of world geography, and by the 1860s, more than twenty books had been written.

 One of the persons who first applied knowledge gained from Western countries was an eminent state official, the scholar Lin Zexu.
 He has been honored and remembered for his resolute opposition to the opium trade and stiff resistance to foreign incursions.
-Also essential, in the author's opinion, is Lin's contribution to the development of Chinese social and political thought in the nineteenth century, and to the creation of a system of views and ideas about the vital necessity of understanding and mastering the achievements of Western science.
-The main ideas of this theory, which was later called the doctrine of learning "overseas affairs," can be found in Lin's "Gazetteer of the Four Continents" [Lin, 1] "Foreigners about China" [Lin, 3], "Macao Monthly" [Lin, 4], "Fundamental Information about the Russian State" [Lin, 2] etc.
+Also essential, in the author's opinion, is Lin's contribution to the development of Chinese social and political thought in the nineteenth century, and to the creation of a system of views and ideas about the vital necessity of using the achievements of Western science.
+The main ideas of this theory, which later was called the doctrine of learning "overseas affairs," can be found in such works as "Gazetteer of the Four Continents" [Lin, 1], "Foreigners about China" [Lin, 3], "Macao Monthly" [Lin, 4], "Fundamental Information about the Russian State" [Lin, 2], etc.

-Lin Zexu's work "Fundamental Information about the Russian State" has not attracted the attention of scholars yet.
-A unique wood block of this nineteenth century work is keeping now in the archive of Chinese manuscripts at the Library of Institute of Oriental Manuscripts (former St. Petersburg branch of the Institute of Oriental Studies, Russian Academy of Sciences).
-Lin Zexu wrote it while in Canton (1839-1841), where he was sent by order of the Emperor as a State Commissioner with plenipotentiary powers 欽差大臣.
-There in the southern provinces of China, where the opium trade flourished most of all, the influence of western countries and its penetration into China was immense.
+Lin Zexu's work "Fundamental Information about the Russian State" has not yet attracted the attention of scholars.
+A unique wood block of this nineteenth-century work is kept now in the archive of Chinese manuscripts at the Library of the Institute of Oriental Studies (St. Petersburg branch), Russian Academy of Sciences.
+Lin Zexu wrote it while in Canton (1839-1841), where he was sent by order of the emperor as a state commissioner with plenipotentiary powers [欽差大臣].
+There in the southern provinces of China, where the opium trade flourished most of all, the influence of Western countries and its penetration into China was immense.

-Initially "Fundamental Information about the Russian State" was included as an independent part in Lin's work "Gazetteer of the Four Continents" which, in its turn, became a section of a work by the prominent Chinese philosopher, poet and historian Wei Yuan, "The Illustrated Gazetteer of Maritime Countries" [Wei, 6].
-The main theme of Wei's paper is as follows:
+Initially, "Fundamental Information about the Russian State" was included as an independent part in Lin's work "Gazetteer of the Four Continents," which, in its turn, became a section of a work by the prominent Chinese philosopher, poet, and historian Wei Yuan, The Illustrated Gazetteer of Maritime Countries [Wei, 6].
+The main theme of his paper Wei described as follows:

 "What is the purpose of the present work?
 Its purpose is to show how to use barbarians to fight barbarians, how to make the barbarians pacify one another (to our advantage), and how to employ the superior techniques of the barbarians in order to control them."
-[Wei 6, 3rd ed.
-Preface: 1a].
+[Wei, 6, 3rd ed.
+Preface: 1a]

-Wei Yuan advocated the ancient idea of using "barbarians" to deal with "barbarians" and gave it a new dimension, that of learning from "barbarians" in order to resist and drive off "barbarians," including the very same "barbarians" from whom the learning had come.
+Wei Yuan advocated the ancient idea of using "barbarians" to deal with barbarians and gave it a new dimension, that of learning from barbarians in order to resist and drive off barbarians, including the very same barbarians from whom the learning had come.

-In 1882 Lin Zexu's "Fundamental Information about the Russian State," together with two works on Russia by high state official Yao Ying 姚瑩 (1785-1853), was published in China in the collection "Fundamental Information about Russia."
+In 1882, Lin Zexu's "Fundamental Information about the Russian State," together with two works on Russia by high state official Yao Ying 姚瑩 (1785-1853), was published in China in the collection Fundamental Information about Russia.